-The Board & Board Committees meet regularly in accordance with the Board approved annual calendar.
-The Board plans its business each year through an Annual Agenda, where key business items are raised at each meeting on a predetermined cyclical basis.
+The Board and Board Committees meet regularly in accordance with the Board approved annual calendar.
+The Board plans its business each year through an annual agenda, where key business items are raised at each meeting on a predetermined cyclical basis.

-The Chief Executive Officer and Company Secretary are responsible for the preparation of Board business papers and provide any additional information necessary for the Board to discharge it's responsibilities effectively.
+The Chief Executive Officer and Company Secretary are responsible for ensuring the preparation of Board business papers and provide any additional information necessary for the Board to discharge it's responsibilities effectively.

 All Board decisions are made on a consensus basis so far as possible.
-Where votes are required and don't result in a unanimous decision, directors may elect to have their vote recorded.
+Directors may elect to have the details of their vote recorded in the minutes.
 It should be noted that under the Constitution of the Company, the Chairman of the Board has a casting vote in instances where there is an equality of votes.

-The Company Secretary is accountable to the Board in regard to governance matters, and will ensure that board policy and procedures are followed, the co-ordination and despatch of Board business papers, and the preparation of requisite minutes and action item schedules for effective follow-up.
+The Company Secretary is accountable to the Board in regard to governance matters, and will ensure that Board policy and procedures are followed, the co-ordination and despatch of Board business papers, and the preparation of requisite minutes and action item schedules for effective follow-up.